 After expanding, you’ll see that Google offers four options to rotate your ads.

-I would recommend picking the default “Optimize: Prefer best performing ads”.
+I would recommend picking the default “Optimize: Prefer the best performing ads”.
 If you want to keep full control, pick “Do not optimize”.

 Showcase Shopping Ads Strategy